top of page

 Every one of us has been equipped perfectly for a purposeful life (Jeremiah 1:5).
 True joy and authenticity come from wholeheartedly living that life.
 This requires understanding God's will for us, and steadfastly walking in that purpose despite setbacks, barriers, worldly limitations, and fears.
 When our lives align to God's purpose, we are free from the trappings of short-term gains, worldly acclaim, and socially guided impositions on our lives.

 Truth First will help you discern God's will for you, and provide tools and discussion to enable a deeper, more personal walk with God.
-Monthly seminars will also be held in the Wallingford-Swarthmore area.

 Are you ready to be set free and to live the life you were called to - for yourself, for the world around you, and for God's glory?